fishinwind/workshop/content/index.rst

 Course Description
 ~~~~~~~~~~~~~~~~~~
-**The Genome Informatics Workshop is a hands-on tutorial of skills needed
+**The Genome Analysis Workshop is a hands-on tutorial of skills needed
 to process large genomics data sets and visualize their results.
 The class
 is taught from the standpoint of a biologist with practical goals (e.g. to
 interpret the results of a sequencing-based experiment and gain